The Story of Twisteezwire®

 Twisteezwire has continued to be a successful art supply in school catalogues and for art suppliers for over 55 years.
 Our wire has always been made in the USA.
 Twisteezwire passes strict safety tests; it is Phthalate free, BPA free, and RoHS compliant.
 Harold and Kiki also invented and patented a line of batik and wax melting encaustic tools, as well as the Candymelter.

 Harold and Kiki named their company Rabinowitz Design Workshop and worked out of their home in in Bethany, Connecticut.
 Their six children all helped out in the business.
-Currently Sandy, the eldest, keeps the business running along with the help of her siblings.
+Currently Sandy, the eldest, keeps the business running along with the help of her family.

 Witzend Workshop, LLC is now our company name and it continues to be a family run business.